JavierGavina/Brute-Force-In-Routine-Detection/README.md

 ```

-Both types of data can be obtained on this website implemented by us [Synthetic Activity Dataset](https://javiergavina.github.io/Synthetic-Activity-Dataset/index.html)
+The synthetic activity dataset and the JSON with the correspondencies can be obtained on this website implemented by us [Synthetic Activity Dataset](https://javiergavina.github.io/Synthetic-Activity-Dataset/index.html)

 Run tests